Home-Canned Applesauce… in 9 Simple Stepsposted by Andrea | 10/31/2014

 I always use quart jars because we go through applesauce very quickly; however, if you’re worried you won’t eat it fast enough, you could use pint jars instead.

 I use one of these handy canning funnels specifically design for canning jars.
 They make the process so much easier — and much less messy!

-Step 7: Put rings and lids on each jar.
+Step 7: Put lids and rings on each jar.

 Step 8: Process the jars in a hot-water bath.

-This is the easy part… but it can sometimes take the most time
+This is the easy part… but it still takes a while.

 With applesauce and other non-acidic foods, there is no need for fancy (and expensive) pressure cookers.
 A simple hot-water bath canner like mine will do the job at a fraction of the price.